 We choose an optimization horizon $N \in \mathbb{N}$ and positive definite matrices $Q$, $R$, and $Q_N$.
 The following finite horizon optimization formulation is solved to obtain a sequence of control actions that minimizes the cost function

-In \eqref{eq:optimization}, the first line is utilized to drive $x_i$ and $u_i$ to the reference values $x^r_i$ while $u^r_i$; the second line is used to maximize the path traversability; and the last term minimizes the terminal state error.
+where the first line is utilized to drive $x_i$ and $u_i$ to the reference values $x^r_i$ while $u^r_i$; the second line is used to maximize the path traversability; and the last term minimizes the terminal state error.

-The first control action, solution of \eqref{eq:optimization} is applied to the system drive the robot towards the goal.
+The first control action, solution of \eqref{eq:optimization}, is applied to the system to drive the robot towards the goal.
 Fig. \ref{fig:mpc-diagram} shows how the predicted traversability map is used in the model predictive control formulation.
-We utilize a sampling based controller inspired by the works \cite{williams2017model,williams2017information}, where action trajectories are sampled and evaluated to find the minimum cost path within the camera field of view.
+We utilize a sampling-based controller inspired by the works \cite{williams2017model,williams2017information}, where action trajectories are sampled and evaluated to find the minimum cost path within the camera field of view.